Unit 5: Telemedicine Services

 American Well (Amwell) is the Highmark-approved vendor for Well360 Virtual Health, Highmark’s virtual care solution.

-Effective January 1, 2022, we are introducing a long-term virtual health platform, Well360 Virtual Health.
-To support our Well360 Virtual Health platform, we have chosen Amwell as our exclusive vendor solution, with Highmark and Amwell both sharing a goal of offering the ultimate member experience for virtual urgent and behavioral health care, virtual primary care, dermatology, and women’s health.
+Effective Jan.
+1, 2022, Highmark introduced a long-term virtual health platform, Well360 Virtual Health.
+To support our Well360 Virtual Health platform, we chose Amwell as our exclusive vendor solution, with Highmark and Amwell both sharing a goal of offering the ultimate member experience for virtual urgent and behavioral health care, virtual primary care, dermatology, and women’s health.

-Well360 Virtual Health will be easy to access and navigate when members need convenient, real-time virtual urgent care visits and virtual access to behavioral health.
+Well360 Virtual Health is easy to access and navigate when members need convenient, real-time virtual urgent care visits and virtual access to behavioral health.

-Important: Teladoc will still continue to be available to some ASO clients.
+Important: Teladoc will still continue to be available to some ASO (Administrative Services Only) clients.

 Services Provided by Well360 Virtual Health